awsdocs/amazon-eks-user-guide/doc_source/cert-signing.md

 ## Certificate signing considerations for Kubernetes 1\.24 and later clusters<a name="csr-considerations"></a>

-In Kubernetes `1.23` and earlier, `kubelet` serving certificates with unverifiable IP and DNS Subject Alternative Names \(SANs\) were automatically issued with the unverifiable SANs that were omitted from the provisioned certificate\.
-Starting from version `1.24`, `kubelet` serving certificates aren't issued if any SAN can't be verified\.
-This prevents `kubectl` exec and `kubectl` logs commands from working\.
+In Kubernetes `1.23` and earlier, `kubelet` serving certificates with unverifiable IP and DNS Subject Alternative Names \(SANs\) are automatically issued with unverifiable SANs\.
+The SANs are omitted from the provisioned certificate\.
+In `1.24` and later clusters, `kubelet` serving certificates aren't issued if a SAN can't be verified\.
+This prevents the `kubectl exec` and `kubectl logs` commands from working\.

-If you want to upgrade a cluster that's `1.23` or earlier, follow these steps to see if you're affected\.
+If you want to upgrade a version `1.23` or earlier cluster to version 1\.24, then follow these steps to see if you're affected\.

 1. Create a new node\.